 for-loop

-Creates the specified number of particles at random x,y positions across the canvas and adds them to the particles array
+Creates 'count' new Particle objects at random positions and adds them to the particles array

-- Creates a new Particle object at a random position on the canvas and adds it to the particles array
+- Creates a brand new Particle at a random x/y position anywhere on the canvas and adds it to the array

 function handleCollisions() {